-Determine if a building is eligible to earn the ENERGY STAR through the Multifamily High Rise Program by meeting the criteria outlined below.
+Determine if your building’s units are eligible to earn the ENERGY STAR through the Multifamily High Rise Program.

-EPA has developed two programs to provide ENERGY STAR certification for multifamily residential1 buildings of all sizes.
-New construction 2 mid and high rise multifamily buildings can earn the ENERGY STAR through the Multifamily High Rise Program while units in low rise multifamily buildings can earn the ENERGY STAR through the Certified Homes Program.
+EPA has developed two programs to provide ENERGY STAR certification for units in multifamily residential1 buildings.
+New construction 2 mid and high rise multifamily building units can earn the ENERGY STAR through the Multifamily High Rise Program while units in low rise multifamily buildings can earn the ENERGY STAR through the Certified Homes Program.

 As of September 16, 2014, multifamily buildings, with at least 1 year of actual, whole building energy use data are eligible to earn the ENERGY STAR using EPA’s Portfolio Manager.
 Portfolio Manager compares a multifamily building’s measured performance against a database of similar buildings to generate a 1-100 score.
 Buildings that score 75 or above earn the ENERGY STAR.
 For more information on how multifamily buildings can earn the ENERGY STAR with Portfolio Manager please visit the eligibility criteria for the 1-100 ENERGY STAR score page.